zanox/protoc-plugin/README.md

 # protoc-plugin
 maven plugin to generate java sources from protobuf

-It is for of [maven-protoc-plugin](https://github.com/dtrott/maven-protoc-plugin).
+It is a fork of [maven-protoc-plugin](https://github.com/dtrott/maven-protoc-plugin).

 **********************************************
 *** Maven Protocol Buffers (protoc) Plugin ***